The PMDD Naturopath Holistic Approach

 3) Trauma-aware nervous-system work

-• Family Constellations and Rapid Core Healing to process deeper emotional patterns in a safe, structured way.
+• Family Constellations and Rapid Core Healing to process deeper emotional patterns and trauma held in the body that drive the monthly symptoms in a safe, structured way.

 • Somatic and regulation skills: breath, paced exhale, gentle movement, and simple grounding you can use anywhere—school run, staff meeting, or a too-brightly lit supermarket aisle.